 .
 Please call 609-921-6748, ext.102 or email email@example.com to reserve a space.

-4 p.m. — Mega Chess Champion Demo & Free Style Play location TBA.
+4 p.m. — Mega Chess Champion Demo & Free Style Play with David Hua at the back area of Nassau Inn (across from Halo Pub) .
 Featuring Princeton resident and chess champion David Hua.
 David was the youngest player to win the Atlantic Open!
 While using life size chess pieces, he’ll show the crowd sure bet moves to beat your opponent!
 After the demo anyone in the crowd can challenge each other to a round of the most popular game in the world!

 Sound like too much fun?
 It is!